 Lots of time vacuuming and cleaning each piece of the wood, top to bottom, side to side.

 E v e r y I n c h!

 Lots of stripping out torn and peeled veneer.

-And tons of frustration to go along with it that it almost ended up on the curb!
+And tons of frustration to go along with it that.
+It almost ended up on the curb a few times!

-There were times when I wanted to rip every since ounce of ugly veneer and paint the entire piece with chalk paint but throughout the process I didn’t have the heart!
+There were times when I wanted to rip every ounce of ugly veneer, and paint the entire piece with chalk paint, but throughout the process I didn’t have the heart!